znegva/gurzr/README.md

 Typically you don't want to show the _publishdate_ for pages.

 Display of taxonomies can also be controlled via ContentType definition.
-If you dont want taxonomy `tags` to be shown, just add `hidden_taxonomy: [ tags ]` to your ContentType definition.
+If you don't want taxonomy `tags` to be shown, just add `hidden_taxonomy: [ tags ]` to your ContentType definition.
 Hereby it is possible to use some taxonomies internally but not showing them to your visitors.